 By providing a layer between the roots and the nutriment, the solution remains more stable and balanced, and the plant is able to absorb mineral nutrients more economically.
 For hobby systems, this sub-layer is generally an optional addition as the diffusion between the root zone and the nutrient supply zone is too small to be significant in the clever membrane design.

 This leads us into the really juicy bit: how the membrane method saves you serious money.
 Current trials have found that hydroponic-specific A/B nutrients work beautifully with the meniscus model.
-Amazingly, the membrane method has the potential to use significantly less mineral nutrients while still increasing yields.
-It’s accepted that dissolved oxygen is essential for the efficient uptake of nutrient elements, and in the membrane system the oxygen is continually dissolved in the solution and replenished as it is consumed.
+Amazingly, the membrane method has the potential to use significantly fewer mineral nutrients while still increasing yields.
+It’s accepted that dissolved oxygen is essential for the efficient uptake of nutrient elements, and in the membrane system, the oxygen is continually dissolved in the solution and replenished as it is consumed.

 This highly saturated oxygenation allows for more rapid nutrient uptake, which means your plants will actually thrive at a much lower EC.
 In commercial hydroponics, the farmer aims to find an acceptable range of elemental concentration, balancing the cost vs. return of mineral nutriment supply alongside the relevant environmental conditions.
-This design has the potential to drastically reduce our mineral fertilizer use and lower our overall horticultural industry environmental footprint.
+This design has the potential to drastically reduce our mineral fertilizer use and lower our overall horticultural industry's environmental footprint.